Hamakor/linux.org.il--old-sources/www.linux.org.il-new-site/template-toolkit/README.md

 Dependencies:

-On Debian, Ubuntu and derivatives type:
+On Debian, Ubuntu, and derivatives, type:

     sudo apt-get install libtemplate-perl libfile-find-object-perl

-On Mandriva and Mageia type:
+On Mandriva and Mageia, type:

     sudo urpmi perl-Template perl-File-Find-Object

-Elsewhere, consult your distribution's convention for installing packages or use
+Elsewhere, consult your distribution's convention for installing packages or use:

     cpan Template File::Find::Object